Nedomas/securities/README.md

 * Fix monthly+ and dividends+
 * Fix exception messages for friendlier displaying to end-user+ (and invalid symbol error=>"Illegal quoting in line 1.")+.
 * Rescue empty results error.+
+* Let it raise exception on one symbol, but continue on other and send the message.
 * Write specs.
 * Add quote info (P/E, P/S, etc.)
 * Add symbol from name lookup.